iHashibami/Pen-4.x/README.md

 ## Features

-* Block-based drawing system (Lining.pe language)
+* Block-based drawing system and coding (Lining.pe)

-* Support for absolute and relative positioning
+* Support for absolute positioning

 * Pen state management (up, down, show, hide)

-* Custom movement speed

 * Gradual drawing

+* Control over the pen (color, size, speed)

 ---

-## Command Overview
+## Command Overview (note: these are the block names that I made in Julian's Editor.)

 ### Commands with Inputs: